Wellness Testing for Cats

 Cats are very good at masking illness, and disease may be present even in cats that appear to be healthy.
 If a disease or condition can be detected before a cat shows signs of illness, steps can often be taken to manage or correct the problem before permanent damage occurs.

 When is wellness testing done?

-Wellness testing should be done on a regular basis, and many pet owners combine wellness testing with their cat’s annual visit to the veterinarian for physical examination and vaccinations.
+Wellness testing should be done on a regular basis, and many pet owners combine wellness testing with their cat’s annual visit to their veterinarian for physical examination and vaccinations.
 Your veterinarian may recommend more frequent testing depending on your cat's age or specific health concerns.
-Monitoring your pet's health status on a regular basis makes it easier for the veterinarian to detect minor changes that signal the onset of disease.
+Monitoring your cat’s health status on a regular basis makes it easier for your veterinarian to detect minor changes that signal the onset of disease.